- Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.

 How Long Does Kennel Cough Last?

 Each dog varies in how long kennel cough will last.
 It depends on the specific pathogens that your dog has, his age, and if he has other underlying medical conditions.
-The majority of cases have an incubation period of three to seven days.
-This means that three to seven days after your dog is exposed to other dogs, he will develop symptoms.
+The majority of dogs develop symptoms three to seven days after exposure.

 Dogs tend to have kennel cough for seven to 14 days once they show symptoms.
 Treatment is not always warranted, but the length of time your dog appears ill will shorten with certain treatments.
 Most dogs can fight the infection at home with your help, but some will require a veterinarian visit.